konflux-ci/release-service-catalog/pipelines/rh-push-to-registry-redhat-io/README.md

 | verify_ec_task_git_pathInRepo | The location of the verify-enterprise-contract task in its repo | No | - |

+## Changes since 1.3.0
+* add component `pushSourceContainer` to `push-snapshot`, this will enable push of the source container image and fail the pipeline if the image is not available.

 ## Changes since 1.2.0
 * Set rhPush and commonTag when calling create-pyxis-image task
 * Add publish-pyxis-repository task